yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/upgrade-yp-airgapped.md

    Change the two directories to match the ones you used.
 For example, enter `/opt/yugabyte/releases/yugaware-2.14.0.0-b94/` in the **Update Path** field and `/home/{user}/` in the **License File** field.

-   Replicated will detect updates based on the updated path information and will apply them in the same way it does for connected YugabyteDB Anywhere installations.
+   Replicated detects updates based on the updated path information and applies them in the same way it does for connected YugabyteDB Anywhere installations.

 4. Proceed with the YugabyteDB Anywhere upgrade process by following instructions provided in [Upgrade YugabyteDB Anywhere using Replicated](../upgrade-yp-replicated/).